ammunk/hpc/README.md

 the files and directories on `${SLURM_TMPDIR}` using the same paths used when using the `-d, --data` option.

+If a tarball already exists, no new tarball is created.
+If you want to update the tarball you should delete the old one first.

 ### Example

 Assume you have work on a project named `project_root`, and on `${SCRATCH}` you